CannerCMS/apollo-link-firebase/README.md

 ```

 ## Work with Lists of Data
-For example, your data in firebase could be like
+For example, your data in Firebase could be like
 ``` js
 {
   users: {